“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

-DNA can be visualized only by precipitated it.
-Using the ethanol and salt, DNA can be precipitated into the solid, cotton thread like whitish structure.
+DNA can be visualized only by precipitating it.
+Using ethanol and salt, DNA can be precipitated into the solid, cotton thread-like whitish structure.

 This can be visualized by the naked eye but still, you can not see the helical structure.